 The most popular way of detoxing from THC is boosting your water intake.
 Nearly a third of the THC in your system is flushed out via urine, and increasing your water intake obviously increases your need to pee.

 Drink Tea to Detox from Cannabis

 Many teas are rich in antioxidants and colon cleansers.
 As such, drinking lots of these teas can help spur your body to speed up the detox process.
 Some of the best kinds of these teas include ingredients like dandelion root, milk thistle, juniper berry, peppermint leaf, and Chinese Skullcap.

 A natural consequence of a healthy diet is a healthy and productive metabolism.
-No matter what, products, or otherwise, your metabolism is what is responsible for expelling THC and its metabolites from the body.
-Therefore, a healthy diet is the best natural remedy for marijuana detox.
+Your metabolism is what is responsible for expelling THC and its metabolites from the body.
+Therefore, a healthy diet is the best natural marijuana detox.
 Not only that, but a healthy diet includes lots of fiber, which is necessary for regular bowel movements, which, believe it or not, is responsible for the removal of 2/3s of the THC in the body.

-There are some less natural ways to detox from marijuana with detox products, but their effectiveness is not universal.
+There are some less natural ways to detox from marijuana, but their effectiveness is not universal.
 Anecdotal evidence suggests that whether the project works is a bit of a crap shoot.
 Still, some feel they are worth a try in a desperate situation.